Warbo/chriswarbo-net/projects/units/negatives.md

 "Negatives" (like [negative
-numbers](https://en.wikipedia.org/wiki/Negative_number)) are a great idea in many situations, but they can be tricky to learn and are a common source of mistakes.
-Here are some less-conventional ways to make them easier to work with, and hopefully easier to understand.
+numbers](https://en.wikipedia.org/wiki/Negative_number)) are a great idea in many situations, but they can also be tricky.
+Here are some suggestions for making them easier to work with, and hopefully easier to understand.

-Caveat: I'm talking about normal, everyday maths here; nothing exotic, like finite fields or whatever!

 NOTE: I will be using
 ["over-bar" notation for negation](negative_bar_notation.html) (like